JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

         // the 'importedClangModules' parameter below would be ignored discoverClangModulesImplicitly = false

-        // Imported packages, their products and Clang modules `swiftPackage`(
+        // Imported packages, their products, and Clang modules swiftPackage(
             url = url("https://github.com/firebase/firebase-ios-sdk.git"),
             version = from("12.5.0"),
             products = listOf(